cvillecsteele/mithras/website/handler_mithras.md

  Register a resource handler function.

+ A resource handler function takes three arguments:

+ > * `catalog`: the current value of the AWS resources found by `mithras.run()`, possibly modified by other resource execution.
+ > * `resources`: the set of resources passed into `mithras.apply()`
+ > * `targetResource`: the resource object being evaluated for execution.

+ Handler functions return a Javascript array.
+The second element is a boolean.
+If `true`, it indicates that the handler function "owns" the resource and has handled it.
+If so, and the first element of the return value is defined, the value of the first element is set as the `_target` property of the resource object being evaluated.

+ See [Design and Concepts](design.html) for a more detailed explanation of how this all works.

  ### `modules.handlers.run(catalog, resources, targetResource, dict) {...}` <a name="modules.handlers.run"></a>

  Run a resource through handler functions.

+ In turn, every registered handler function is called with three
+ arguments: `catalog`, `resources` and `targetResource`.
+The catalog is the current value of the AWS resources gathered by `mithras.run()`, which may have been modified by previous resource execution.
+The `resources` argument is the set of resources that was passed into `mithras.apply()`.
+The final argument is the resource object currently being evaluated.

+ Handler functions return a Javascript array.
+The second element is a boolean.
+If `true`, it indicates that the handler function "owns" the resource and has handled it.
+If so, and the first element of the return value is defined, the value of the first element is set as the `_target` property of the resource object being evaluated.

+ See [Design and Concepts](design.html) for a more detailed explanation of how this all works.

  ### `modules.preflight.register(name, cb) {...}` <a name="modules.preflight.register"></a>

  Register a resource handler preflight function.

+ A resource handler preflight function takes three arguments:

+ > * `catalog`: the current value of the AWS resources found by `mithras.run()`, possibly modified by other resource execution.
+ > * `resources`: the set of resources passed into `mithras.apply()`
+ > * `targetResource`: the resource object being evaluated for preflight.

+ Preflight functions return a Javascript array.
+The second element is a boolean.
+If `true`, it indicates that the function "owns" the resource and has handled it.
+If so, and the first element of the return value is defined, the value of the first element is set as the `_target` property of the resource object being evaluated.

+ See [Design and Concepts](design.html) for a more detailed explanation of how this all works.

  ### `modules.preflight.run(catalog, resources, order) {...}` <a name="modules.preflight.run"></a>

  Run preflight functions on resources.

+ For each resource, first the resource is recursively traversed by [`updateResource`](#updateResource), and given an opportunity to access runtime values in other resources.

+ Next, every registered preflight function is called with three
+ arguments: `catalog`, `resources` and `targetResource`.
+The catalog is the current value of the AWS resources gathered by `mithras.run()`, which may have been modified by previous resource execution.
+The `resources` argument is the set of resources that was passed into `mithras.apply()`.
+The final argument is the resource object currently being evaluated.

+ Handler functions return a Javascript array.
+The second element is a boolean.
+If `true`, it indicates that the handler function "owns" the resource and has succesfully preflighted it.
+If so, and the first element of the return value is defined, the value of the first element is set as the `_target` property of the resource object being evaluated.

+ See [Design and Concepts](design.html) for a more detailed explanation of how this all works.

  ### `MODULES` <a name="modules"></a>